 Hereditary breast cancer makes up from 5 percent to 10 percent of all breast cancer diagnoses.
 Women who have certain gene mutations, such as a BRCA1 or BRCA2 mutation, have an increased risk of developing breast cancer and are also at increased risk of ovarian cancer.
 Other risk factors include estrogen (made in the body), dense breast tissue, age at menstruation and first birth, taking hormones for symptoms of menopause, obesity, and not getting enough exercise.

-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that in 2019 268,600 women in the United States will be diagnosed with breast cancer and 41,760 will die of the disease.
-From 2009 to 2015, the five-year survival rate for those diagnosed with breast cancer was 89.9 percent.
+Approximately 297,790 women in the United States will be diagnosed with breast cancer in 2023, and 43,170 will die of the disease, according to the National Cancer Institute.
+From 2012 to 2018, the five-year survival rate for women diagnosed with breast cancer was 90.8 percent.

-Men can also develop breast cancer, making up slightly less than 1 percent of those diagnosed each year.
+Males can also develop breast cancer, with 2,800 cases and 530 deaths estimated to occur among men in 2023.
 Radiation exposure, high levels of estrogen, and a family history of breast cancer can increase a man’s risk of the disease.Breast Cancer Prevention (PDQ®) Breast Cancer Screening (PDQ®) Breast Cancer Treatment (PDQ®) Breast Cancer Treatment During Pregnancy (PDQ®)

 Source: National Cancer Institute